leapwallet/initia-vibe-chain/AI_WORKFLOW_GUIDE.md

 ```
 Build a React frontend interface for the tic-tac-toe game smart contract deployed on Initia.

-Context from Step 1: You have a deployed Move smart contract with a module address (your deployer's hex address).
+Context from Step 1: You have a deployed Move smart contract with a module address (your deployer's hex address, e.g., `0x55037beec8e307fa9d48c2d7121e170be9517c14`).
 The contract has functions: create_game, accept_game, reject_game, cancel_game, make_move, view_game, game_exists, and get_game_as_player_o.
 The module address is configured in VITE_MODULE_ADDRESS.
 Context from Step 4: InterwovenKit provider is setup and wallet integration is configured.

 Core Requirements: